Powerlearnproject/se-day1-assignment-enockknox/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering systematically is the engineering prinples used to develop and maintain high quality software systems.
-It is important in the creation of software applications and operatting systems that power different aspects of life.
-This is where the final software product is keptt in checks to meet the required standards.
+This is the process of designing, developing, and maintaining software Software engineering focuses on the systematic approach to the development, operation, and maintenance of software applications and systems.
+This includes various activities such as requirement analysis, design, coding, testing, deployment, and ongoing maintenance.

 Identify and describe at least three key milestones in the evolution of software engineering.